meeg/darkphoton/hardware_todo.md

 use heatshrink to isolate the shield from the header pins

 # inductors
-* what's the B-H curve look like for our ferrite? how much does the inductance get derated at 0.25 T? answer: dead around 0.1 T
+* what's the B-H curve look like for our ferrite? how much does the inductance get derated at 0.25 T? answer: dead around 0.1 T (TDK data)
-* how much inductance do we actually need? what is the effect of losing inductance?
+* how much inductance do we actually need? what is the effect of losing inductance? answer: can expect to lose ~20% gain, I think (Mini-Circuits note AN60-010)
 * if we go non-magnetic: how much does that hurt crosstalk?

 # power supply